reeseovine/dotfiles-old/README.md

 Okay where were we...</small>

 First I installed [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord) for its CSS loading and other neat plugins.
-To enable transparency (and blur on some systems/DEs) you should install [Glasscord](https://github.com/AryToNeX/Glasscord).
+To enable transparency (and blur on supported systems/DEs) you should install [Glasscord](https://github.com/AryToNeX/Glasscord).
 I used it for a while but was having some issues with recent versions of the Discord client and didn't feel like fixing it (don't tell Naomi 🤫) so I opted for a similar method to the one for Atom.
 The package you'll want to modify is `~/.config/discord/0.0.XX/modules/discord_desktop_core/core.asar` (where "XX" is the current version number).
 I won't say more beyond that so I can cover my a\$\$ 🤐.
 I bet you can figure it out.
+I then start it each time (or just modify the application entry) with the command line argument `--remote-debugging-port=1666` to allow [the `lightswitch` script](scripts/lightswitch) to switch between light and dark mode.
 I'm using the pywal variant of my [Bliss theme](https://github.com/katacarbix/discord-stuff/) which gets recompiled by the pywal script.

 #### What about [Android Messages](https://github.com/katacarbix/android-messages/)?